brownplt/judgmental-resugaring/README.md

 The first line says that this file is written in the Racket language.
-The next two lines say that we're going to use [redex](https://docs.racket-lang.org/redex/), which SweetT is built on, and `resugar.rkt`, which is SweetT itself.
+The next two lines say that we're going to use [redex](https://docs.racket-lang.org/redex/), which SweetT is built on, and `sweet-t.rkt`, which is SweetT itself.

     #lang racket

     (require redex)
-    (require "../resugar.rkt")
+    (require "../sweet-t.rkt")

 Next we define the language with `define-resugarable-language`.
 This takes a language name (`demo`), a list of keywords (to help SweetT